 - Monopoly Power – when a firm controls the market and can set higher prices.

 - Inequality – unfair distribution of resources in free market

 - Factor Immobility – E.g. geographical / occupational immobility

 - Agriculture – Agriculture is often subject to market failure – due to volatile prices and externalities.

-- Information failure – where there is lack of information to make an informed choice.
+- Information failure – where there is a lack of information to make an informed choice.